Khan-F-M/Khan-F-M/README.md

 ## I'm a Programmer and a Student
 - 🌱 I’m currently learning everything 📚
-- 👾 I’m looking to collaborate with others at Hackathons and Open Source projects
+- 👾 I’m looking to collaborate with others at Hackathons and on Open Source projects
 - 🌇 Fun fact: I love to take pictures of the Sunset

 ### Connect with me: